2005 - President Viktor Yushchenko

 After the government of the reform-oriented Prime Minister Yushchenko fell to a no confidence vote in April of 2001, many observers feared that political forces in the Rada were arrayed in such a way as to make approval of a new reform-minded Prime Minister impossible.
 In May 2001, the Rada confirmed the head of the Union of Industrialists and Entrepreneurs, Anatoliy Kinakh, as Yushchenko's successor.
 Immediately upon assuming office on 29 May 2001, Prime Minister Kinakh declared his intention not only to maintain the reforms of the Yushchenko era, but to accelerate them.
 Under the leadership of Anatoly Kinakh, the Ukrainian government pushed through tax and land reforms.
 Within just a few months, President Kuchma and Prime Minister Kinakh successfully lobbied the Rada to pass key reform legislation.

 Although behind in the polls for much of the race, Yanukovych benefited from a high profile as Prime Minister (e.g. he attended the Olympics rather than Kuchma) and, according to the OSCE's reports, from media reporting heavily tilted in his favour.
 President Putin of Russia also gave Yanukovych his public support, including in Kyiv on the eve of the first round of the elections (31 October) during the anniversary of Ukraine's liberation during WWII.
-Yushchenko's campaign was affected by sudden severe illness which European scientists have now confirmed as due to the poison dioxin.
+Yushchenko's campaign was affected by sudden severe illness which European scientists confirmed was due to the poison dioxin.

 The OSCE/ODIHR and Council of Europe observer mission concluded that the first round of the elections did not meet European standards for free and fair democratic elections.
 Despite these handicaps, and an unexplained delay in the announcement of the results, Yushchenko narrowly beat PM Yanukovych by 39.87% to 39.32%.
-Socialistleader Moroz, who had come third with 7%, publicly backed Yushchenko for the run-off between the two leading candidates scheduled for 21 November.
+Socialist leader Moroz, who had come third with 7%, publicly backed Yushchenko for the run-off between the two leading candidates scheduled for 21 November.

 Although opinion and exit polls showed Yushchenko with a clear lead (7-15%), the results tallied by the Central Election Commission on 22 November gave Yanukovych a lead of 49.4% to 46.7% over Yushchenko.
 The OSCE issued a statement the same day saying that the election was not free and fair and the EU's Foreign Ministers meeting in Brussels issued a statement condemning the standards of the election and agreed to summon Ukraine's Ambassadors.
 Large-scale opposition demonstrations began in Kyiv and other cities across Ukraine to protest at the result.
 Despite the widespread condemnation of the elections, on 24 November the Central Election Commission declared Yanukovych the winner.
 But the next day the Supreme Court banned the official publication of the results while it heard the opposition's complaints.

 With tension rising, the EU sent its High Representative Javier Solana to Kyiv.
 Together with the Presidents of Poland and Lithuania, Solana met all parties in an attempt to broker a solution to the growing crisis.
-Opposition pressure on the government to overturn the fraudulent election result continued to grow, with large-scale demonstrations (reaching over 500,000 people in Kyiv), a blockade of government offices, and a vote by parliament on 27 November to invalidate the election.
+Opposition pressure on the government to overturn the fraudulent election result continued to grow, with large-scale demonstrations (reaching over 500,000 people in Kyiv), a blockade of government offices, and a vote by parliament on 27 November 2024 to invalidate the election.
 Support for Yanukovych fell further when he seemed to imply that he would support secession of some of the eastern regions of Ukraine if he did not become President.

-On 1 December a political agreement was reached between Yushchenko, Yanukovych and Kuchma at talks facilitated by HR Solana and the Presidents of Poland and Lithuania.
+On 1 December 2024 a political agreement was reached between Yushchenko, Yanukovych and Kuchma at talks facilitated by HR Solana and the Presidents of Poland and Lithuania.
 This led to a decision on 3 December by the Supreme Court invalidating the second round of the elections and calling for a re-run on 26 December.

-Agreement was reached on 8 December to the re-run of the elections together with a package of constitutional reforms to transfer some of the powers of the President to the Prime Minister and Parliament.
+Agreement was reached on 8 December 2004 to the re-run of the elections together with a package of constitutional reforms to transfer some of the powers of the President to the Prime Minister and Parliament.
 Yushchenko won the re-run election by an eight-point margin over Yanukovych.
 Yushchenko was inaugurated President on 23 January 2005.

-It was difficult to imagine a more noble goal than the one Viktor Yushchenko and Yuliya Tymoshenko set themselves under the influence of the Orange Revolution – to eliminate the corruption that has become ingrained in the flesh and blood of our society and state.
+It was difficult to imagine a more noble goal than the one Viktor Yushchenko and Yuliya Tymoshenko set themselves under the influence of the Orange Revolution – to eliminate the corruption that had become ingrained in the flesh and blood of our society and state.
 Sleaze would have to be banished from business as well as from all individuals, who had in fact resigned themselves to the “corruption tax” on the roads, in hospitals, schools, colleges, and in public administration agencies.
 The new government said it was going to separate itself from business and will let civil servants live solely on their salaries instead of trying to have their itchy palms greased by ordinary people or lobbying related businesses to their own advantage.

 Rada appointed a new government on 4 February 2005 following the approval by a substantial majority of Yulia Tymoshenko as Prime Minister.
 EU integration was the dominant theme of the new government's ambitious programme.
 The programme also confronted a number of the main domestic challenges in Ukraine, focusing on corruption as the number one problem.
 The new authorities maintained the improvements in media freedoms and respect for the constitution.
 It also took forward the investigation into the murder of Georgiy Gongadze, as well as the cases of other missing journalists.
 However, due to public disagreements within the government, Yushchenko decided to sack his entire cabinet on 8 September 2005, including Prime Minister Tymoshenko.